Mitchelle-B/Portfolio-Site/ReadME.md

 ## About The Page ##

-Builting my portfolio with HTML, CSS framework and bootstrap.
+Building my portfolio with HTML,JS, CSS framework and bootstrap.
 My portfolio will highlight my skills, strength, weaknesses and the work l've undertaken.

 ## Portfolio Page Screen Shot ##